-Klipper Nozzle Collision Homing Installation
+Klipper Nozzle Collision Homing

 Benefits

-- Automatic z-axis offset calibration.
+- Auto z-axis offset calibration.

 - You can still manually adjust the z-axis offset for different filaments.

-- Overcomes temperature drift.
+- Overcome temperature drift.

-How to Use
+How to use

 - Add